tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/linter.md

 If you try that, you will see which files exactly were scanned (in this case `Gruntfile.js`).

-## File-matching with regular expressions
+## File-matching with globbing

 On the inside, Grunt makes use of [minimatch](https://github.com/isaacs/minimatch) to match filenames.
-This is a nice library that allow the use of **regular expressions** and will make your life easier.
+This is a nice library that allow the use of **globbing** to refer to multiple files, and it will make your life easier.
 You could have, for instance:

 ```js
 files: ['Gruntfile.js', 'app/*.js']